 Voting shall be by a show of hands unless decided by the majority attending the meeting, to vote by ballot.

 Vote by proxy shall be accepted.
 Proxy vote shall be cast by a voting member attending in person.
-A voting member attending in person can only cast one proxy vote.
+A voting member attending in person can only cast one proxy vote and electronic votes must reach the Secretary by the scheduled start of the respective meeting).

 TRUSTEES AND THEIR DUTIES

-A Board of Trustees shall be invested with the supreme authority for the preservation; protection of the ideals, aims and objects defined by this Constitution and shall be deemed to be the ultimate guardians of the affairs of the Association.
+A Board of Trustees shall be invested with the supreme authority for the preservation; protection of the objects of the Samaj, aims and objects defined by this Constitution and shall be deemed to be the ultimate guardians of the affairs of the Association.

 The Board of Trustees of five (5) members shall be elected at the Annual General Meeting of the Association and shall hold the office for a period of five years from the date of election.